-A-Level Summer Study Program is designed to help students prepare for A-Level or IB Diploma study, or revise a particular subject for examinations.
+A-Level / IB Summer Study Program is designed to help students prepare for A-Level or IB Diploma study, or revise a particular subject for examinations.
 It’s also ideal for preparing international students to enter British education at a top boarding school.

 For international students who aim to enhance their language skills in order to study at a top British boarding school will have opportunity to develop English language skills in interpersonal communication and in academic language proficiency, through a wide range of English study options, such as IELTS Preparation, English Grammar, Literature, Essay Writing or Presentation Skills.